muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 ## Scanning and color recognition (a.k.a. devil in details)

-Up to this point things were exciting, but not difficult.
+Up to this point, things were exciting, but not difficult.
 And we were ready to open champagne to celebrate our great success.
-The only thing left was to recognize the colors using LDR-based scanner.
+The only thing left was to recognize the colors using an LDR-based scanner.
 The idea was as simple as it could
-be: we had 3 sets of LEDs (<span class="red">red</span>, <span class="green">green</span>, and <span class="blue">blue</span>) which we turned on one by one, and captured reflected light with LDRs.
+be: we had 3 sets of LEDs (<span class="red">red</span>, <span class="green">green</span>, and <span class="blue">blue</span>) which we turned on one by one and captured reflected light with LDRs.
 Essentially, this gave us RGB values which we could use for color recognition.
 We already had a proof-of-concept program which seemed to work well on Arduino, so we didn't expect surprises here.